Peace Ballot: Interpretation

 Britons, said Lord Cecil, had shown "overwhelming approval" of the collective system.
 Winston Churchill in 1948 said it meant Britons were "willing, and indeed resolved, to go to war in a righteous cause," provided that all action was taken under the auspices of the League.
 Philip Noel-Baker later wrote it showed Britain "was prepared to stop Mussolini by armed force if that should be required."

 The Conservative government did pay attention, and decided to use the League more in its foreign policy, especially in the crisis over Italy's invasion of Ethiopia.

 Baldwin (1955) argues that his father Stanley Baldwin planned a rearmament programme as early as 1934, but had to do so quietly to avoid antagonizing the pacifistic public revealed by the Peace Ballot and endorsed by both the Labour and the Liberal oppositions.
 His thorough presentation of the case for rearmament in 1935, the son argues, defeated pacificism and secured a victory that allowed rearmament to move ahead.

 Taylor argues that with international disarmament a dead letter, only question five-B mattered.
 The Peace Ballot had become a ringing endorsement of collective security by all means short of war, along with a hesitant support for war.

-The Ballot has been criticised by historians for the questions being apparently loaded and designed to get the response wanted.
-It has also been criticised for not asking the public if Britain should re-arm if other countries continued to re-arm.